linnabrown/run_dbcan/docs/user_guide/run_from_raw_reads.rst

 Overview
 ````````

 In this tutorial, we present a comprehensive protocol to annotate CAZymes and glycan substrates in microbiome datasets.
+Using three real-world microbiome example datasets:

+1. :ref:`Carter2023 <cater_2023>` :cite:`2023:carter`,
+2. :ref:`Wastyk2021 <wastyk_2021>` :cite:`2021:Wastyk` (See :doc:`run_from_raw_reads_ex`), and,
+3. :ref:`Priest2023 <priest_2023>` :cite:`2023:Priest` (See :doc:`run_from_raw_reads_ex`),

-Using a real-world microbiome dataset, this guide will walk you through each step of the computational workflow for analyzing occurrence and abundance.
+this guide will walk you through each step of the computational workflow for analyzing occurrence and abundance.
 The workflow, depicted in Fig. 1, is designed to be user-friendly and does not require extensive programming knowledge.

 .. image:: ../_static/img/Fig1.png
    :alt: workflow figure